tencent cloud

 print(fp.read(2))

-#### Set the response HTTP headers
+#### Set the HTTP header in the response.

 response = client.get_object(